XnimrodhunterX/universal-dev-rules/CONTRIBUTING.md

 ## 🤝 Welcome Contributors!

 Thank you for your interest in improving the Universal Development Rules Framework!
-This guide will help you contribute effectively.
+This guide will help you contribute effectively to our [GitHub repository](https://github.com/XnimrodhunterX/universal-dev-rules).

 ## 🔄 Development Workflow